All Collections

 Information on your pension contributions, your tax relief and how to calculate your self-assessment tax return for the self-employed

-You will need to declare how much tax relief that you've received on top of these contributions, included in your tax return.
+You'll need to declare how much tax relief that you've received on top of these contributions, included in your tax return.
 You can do this by:

 • Taking your total amount paid into your pension and multiplying it by 1.25